Finescale dace: Life cycle

-Breeding begins in April and ends in June, when the internal temperature of the streams heat to at least 15 degrees Celsius.
-The yellow and red colors exhibited in the pigments on the underside of a male's body during breeding season alerts the female of sexual readiness.
-The brightly colored pigments attracted the more muted colored females to large indentations in the sandy bottom of the stream, underneath waterlogged timber and brush.
+Breeding begins in April and ends in June, when the internal temperature of the streams heat to at least 15 C. The yellow and red colors exhibited in the pigments on the underside of a male's body during breeding season alerts the female of sexual readiness.
+They attract the more muted colored females to large indentations in the sandy bottom of the stream, underneath waterlogged timber and brush.
 The pair will shoot into the indentation together and the female will proceed to lay her eggs while the male begins to fertilize them with his sperm.
 The eggs settle on the bottom of the floor and are left unattended by both parents.
 This breeding process takes in total only fifteen to thirty seconds.

 The spawning continues for several more days, which exhausts the female.
-She may lay several hundred more eggs in the span of the spawning season, depending much on her size and reproductive fitness. the eggs rest in the depressions and will hatch in 4 days if they have successfully avoided predation.
+She may lay several hundred more eggs in the span of the spawning season, depending much on her size and reproductive fitness.
+The eggs rest in the depressions and will hatch in 4 days if they have successfully avoided predation.

 The finescale dace has been seen to reproduce with the northern redbelly dace, Chrosomus eos, but produces hybrid offspring that are always females.

 It is advantageous for females to grow larger and live longer than males.
-This way, they can reproduce longer and produce more supple eggs.
-Recorded in Minnesota, the largest documented female was measured at 85 mm long at approximately six years of age.
+This way, they can reproduce longer and produce more eggs per spawn.
+The largest documented female, who was measured at 85 mm long and approximately six years of age, was recorded in Minnesota.
 In a similar location, the largest recorded male was 58 mm long and roughly five years of age.
 However, it is typical to find both sexes living to three or four years at an average length of 60–70 mm long.